Provide input and direction to NWATA’s public relations program by:

 NATIONAL PR UPDATE:

-We are working with NATA on preliminary media relations outreach and logistical planning of the Summit, which will take place in Washington, DC on Monday, March 10.
-A Hit the Hill day to promote youth sports safety legislative efforts is scheduled for March 11.
+We continue to work with NATA on media relations outreach and logistical planning of the Summit, which will take place in Washington, DC on Monday, March 10.
+Capitol Hill Day to promote youth sports safety legislative efforts is scheduled for March 11.

-The agenda includes such noted speakers as Brian Hainline, MD, chief medical officer at NCAA; researcher Dawn Comstock, PhD; and Neeru Jayanthi, MD, board of directors, American Medical Society for Sports Medicine.
-Tom Farrey, nationally acclaimed ESPN reporter, will serve as a panel discussion moderator.
+As mentioned last month, the agenda includes such noted speakers as Brian Hainline, MD, chief medical officer at NCAA; researcher Dawn Comstock, PhD; and Neeru Jayanthi, MD, board of directors, American Medical Society for Sports Medicine.
+Tom Farrey, director of the Aspen Institute Sports & Society Program and ESPN enterprise reporter, will serve as a panel discussion moderator.

 2. National Athletic Training Month

 With the NATM theme of “We’ve Got Your Back”, we will closely align PR efforts in March and the month to the Summit mentioned above.
-We will address other NATM press release themes separately in our February PR report and have worked with Ellen Satlof to revise the PR toolkit.
+We have included reference to the month in planned Summit press material and are working on a press release addressing good back health exercises and pain prevention in keeping with the monthly theme.

 3. Journal of Athletic Training